pAplakidis/ADA/README.md

 ```

 ### TODO:
-- ROS or cereal messaging
+- ROS messaging (DONE)
+- camera daemon to feed images  (DONE)
-- camera and sensors daemon to feed images, desires and other data to other daemons
+- sensors daemon to feed sensor data (desires for now)
-- model daemon to process that image and output stuff
+- model daemon to process that image and output stuff (DONE)
+- modeld.cc for faster model processing
 - planner (longitudinal and lateral) daemon that preprocesses the path and feeds it to the controller
 - controls daemon that decides the overall controls from a path using PID
 - board daemon that handles the embedded system ADA runs on